MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-user-docker.md

 1. Install [Docker](https://docs.docker.com/install/).

-1. In a command-line program, such as Powershell or Bash, enter:
+1. In a command-line program, such as PowerShell or Bash, enter:

     ```bash
     docker --version